 Penalties for selling any spirits, wines, or other intoxicating liquors contrary to law, included a fine of $100 for the first offense and for every second or subsequent offense not less than $100, and imprisonment in a county jail not less than five and not more than 30 days.
 Selling to a slave without the sanction of his master, owner, or overseer, or selling liquor on Sunday, also subjected the offender to these same penalties as well as a forfeiture of their license.
 Licensees were also required to give a bond of $2,000 and not to keep a disorderly house.

-In the constitutional convention of 1859, there was some discussion about incorporating in the constitution a prohibitory measure with regard to liquor.
-John Ritchie of Topeka, suggested the following resolution: “Resolved, that the constitution of the state of Kansas shall confer power on the legislature to prohibit the introduction, manufacture or sale of spirituous liquors within the state.”
+In the constitutional convention of 1859, there was some discussion about incorporating a prohibitory measure concerning liquor in the constitution.
+John Ritchie of Topeka suggested the following resolution: “Resolved, that the constitution of the state of Kansas shall confer power on the legislature to prohibit the introduction, manufacture or sale of spirituous liquors within the state.”
 On July 23rd, 12 days later, from Burlingame, H. D. Preston offered this section: “The legislature shall have the power to regulate or prohibit the sale of alcoholic liquors, except for mechanical and medicinal purposes.”
 In the end, however, no prohibitory measure was included in the constitution at that time.

 The temperance sentiment continued to increase and was very strong by 1867.
-Lecturers from the East gave addresses on the subject, enlarging and stimulating the temperance feeling throughout the state.
+Lecturers from the East addressed the subject, enlarging and stimulating the temperance feeling throughout the state.
 In 1869 all the territorial and state laws of Kansas were revised, and the so-called Dramshop Act went into effect on October 31, 1869, providing in part:

 “Before a dramshop, tavern or grocery license shall be granted to any person applying for the same, such person, if applying for a township license, shall present to the tribunal transacting county business, a petition or recommendation signed by a majority of the residents of the township, of 21 years of age or over, both male and female, in which such dramshop, tavern or grocery is to be kept; or if the same is to be kept in any incorporated city or town, then to the city council thereof a petition signed by the majority of the citizens of the ward of 21 years of age, both male and female, in which said dramshop, tavern or grocery is to be kept, recommending such person as a fit person to keep the same, and requesting that a license be granted to him for such purpose; provided that the corporate authorities of cities of the first and second class may by ordinance dispense with petition mentioned in this section.”

-The act fur[ther provided as a penalty for selling liquor on Sunday or on the Fourth of July, a fine of not less than $25 nor more than $100, and imprisonment from 10 to 30 days.
-It was also made illegal for a person to become intoxicated or sell alcohol to habitual drunkards or minors.
+The act fur[ther provided as a penalty for selling liquor on Sunday or the Fourth of July, a fine of not less than $25 or more than $100, and imprisonment from 10 to 30 days.
+It was also illegal for a person to become intoxicated or sell alcohol to habitual drunkards or minors.

-From 1861 to 1879 was a period fraught with an ever-increasing tendency toward Prohibition.
-A few temperance workers labored most industriously to change public opinion in regard to open traffic in liquor.
-This creation of a new public opinion was in great measure due to the crusade made against liquor by the Women’s Christian Temperance Union.
+The years 1861 to 1879 were fraught with an ever-increasing tendency toward Prohibition.
+A few temperance workers labored most industriously to change public opinion regarding open traffic in liquor.
+This new public opinion was in great measure due to the crusade made against liquor by the Women’s Christian Temperance Union.
 Prohibition meetings were held in all the principal cities of the state years before the amendment to the constitution was adopted.
 Drusella Wilson, the first president of the Women’s Christian Temperance Union, traveled 3,000 miles in a private conveyance, making speeches, holding mass meetings, and “soliciting signatures to a petition to be presented to the legislature.”

-She set the women working all over the state, organizing unions so they could be more efficient.
-She organized over 100 unions that year and carried in the first petition to the legislature, the largest one ever presented up to that time.
+She set the women working all over the state, organizing unions to be more efficient.
+She organized over 100 unions that year and carried in the first petition to the Legislature, the largest one ever presented up to that time.

 The women not only worked faithfully, but when election day came, they also turned out all over the state and worked all day, urging up indifferent and negligent voters and supplying refreshments.
-They held prayer meetings in the churches sang church songs every hour to remind the voters that the women were praying for the protection of the homes and the boys.
+They held prayer meetings in the churches sang church songs every hour to remind the voters that the women were praying for protecting the homes and the boys.

-Governor St. John was an ardent and powerful champion of the temperance cause, and through his influence and that of other active and sympathetic temperance workers, the legislature of 1879 passed and submitted to the people of Kansas a joint resolution providing an amendment to the constitution, as follows: “The manufacture and sale of intoxicating liquors shall be forever prohibited in this state, except for medical, scientific and mechanical purposes.”
+Governor St. John was an ardent and influential champion of the temperance cause.
+Through his influence and that of other active and sympathetic temperance workers, the Legislature of 1879 passed and submitted to the people of Kansas a joint resolution providing an amendment to the constitution, as follows: “The manufacture and sale of intoxicating liquors shall be forever prohibited in this state, except for medical, scientific and mechanical purposes.”
 The amendment came before the people at the polls on November 2, 1880, and out of a total vote of 176,606, it was carried by a majority of 7,998.
 At the next Republican state convention, St. John was re-nominated for governor upon “a platform pledging the party to the policy of Prohibition of the liquor traffic” and made a fight on that issue before the people.

-In his message to the legislature of 1881, he stated that “This amendment being now a part of the constitution of our state, it devolves upon you to enact such laws as are necessary for its rigid enforcement.
+In his message to the Legislature of 1881, he stated that “This amendment being now a part of the constitution of our state, it devolves upon you to enact such laws as are necessary for its rigid enforcement.
 A few citizens today will not admit that dramshops are a curse to any people.
 More crime, poverty, misery, and degradation flow from them than from all other sources combined.
-The real difference of opinion existing in relation to them is not so much as to whether they are evil or a blessing, but rather as to what course.
+The real difference of opinion existing about them is not about whether they are evil or a blessing, but rather about what course.

-The legislature, representing the temperance element of the state, on February 19, 1881, passed a long act of 24 sections, prohibiting the manufacture and sale of intoxicating liquors except for medical, scientific, and mechanical purposes and regulating the manufacture and sale thereof for such excepted purposes.
+The Legislature, representing the temperance element of the state, on February 19, 1881, passed an act of 24 sections prohibiting the manufacture and sale of intoxicating liquors except for medical, scientific, and mechanical purposes and regulating the manufacture and sale thereof for such excepted purposes.

 A movement toward enforcement of state laws became a policy of many politicians seeking office, not only in Kansas but elsewhere, and a tendency toward cleanliness in political and municipal affairs.

-The real enforcement of the Prohibition law began in about 1907.
+The actual enforcement of the Prohibition law began in about 1907.
 Before that time, the officials were somewhat lax in their duties, and many drugstores were practically dramshops.

 The county attorneys and attorney-general planned to make Kansas thoroughly “dry” and systematically closed up the places selling liquor.
-In 1909 the laws were revised and strengthened, a most important change being made in the withdrawal of the druggist’s permits to sell liquor for medical, scientific, and mechanical purposes.
+In 1909 the laws were revised and strengthened, with a significant change in the withdrawal of the druggist’s permits to sell liquor for medical, scientific, and mechanical purposes.

-The power of public opinion regarding Prohibition soon spread throughout the nation, bringing with it Prohibition in other states and to the entire nation in 1919.
+The power of public opinion regarding Prohibition soon spread throughout the nation, bringing Prohibition in other states and to the entire nation in 1919.
 Called the “Noble Experiment,” the sale, manufacture, and transportation of alcohol for consumption were banned across the country.
 Though its many supporters were sure that Prohibition would lead to a better United States, they were not prepared for the many criminals it would create.
-Bootlegging and the illegal distribution of liquor became rampant, and the government was unprepared to enforce the laws.
-In fact, by 1925, in New York City alone, there were anywhere from 30,000 to 100,000 speakeasies.
+Bootlegging and illegal liquor distribution became rampant, and the government was unprepared to enforce the laws.
+In fact, by 1925, there were anywhere from 30,000 to 100,000 speakeasies in New York City alone.

-During the Great Depression, Prohibition became increasingly unpopular, especially in large cities, and on March 23, 1933, President Franklin Roosevelt signed into law an amendment allowing the manufacture and sale of certain kinds of alcoholic beverages.
+During the Great Depression, Prohibition became increasingly unpopular, especially in large cities.
+On March 23, 1933, President Franklin Roosevelt signed an amendment allowing the manufacture and sale of certain kinds of alcoholic beverages.
 On December 5, 1933, National Prohibition was overturned.
-Each state then had the opportunity to present the issue to its citizens, and on November 6, 1934, Kansas voters rejected a proposed constitutional amendment authorizing the Legislature to regulate and tax liquor.
-Therefore, though alcohol consumption was still illegal in Kansas, alcoholic beverages were produced, transported into, and used throughout the state with little enforcement of the law.
+Each state then had the opportunity to present the issue to its citizens.
+On November 6, 1934, Kansas voters rejected a proposed constitutional amendment authorizing the Legislature to regulate and tax liquor.
+Therefore, though alcohol consumption was still illegal in Kansas, alcoholic beverages were produced, transported into, and used throughout the state with little law enforcement.

 In 1937, the Kansas Legislature enacted a law that allowed beer (cereal malt beverages) with an alcoholic content of 3.2% or less to be sold in the state for both on and off-premise consumption and set the drinking age at 18.
 Prohibition of liquor in Kansas continued into the 1940s, but there was little enforcement of the law again.

-However, in 1946, Ed Arn became the state’s Attorney General, and his agenda was that the hypocrisy must end and the laws on the books should be enforced.
+However, in 1946, Ed Arn became the state’s Attorney General, and he planned that the hypocrisy must end and the laws on the books should be enforced.